|

 Afternoon

-- Flight to Buenos Aires.
+- Flight to Buenos Aires

-- Dinner included.
+- Dinner included

-- Day of sightseeing in Buenos Aires, including museums, Plaza de Mayo, San Telmo, Palermo and La Boca.
+- Day of sightseeing in Buenos Aires, including museums, Plaza de Mayo, San Telmo, Palermo, and La Boca

-- Lunch at Patagonia Sur.
+- Lunch included

 Evening